MythikBsdev/driftworks/README.md

 ### Optional Checks
 - `npm run lint` - ESLint with type-aware rules.

+## Discord !buy Bot
+- Apply `supabase/schema.sql` so the `discord_purchases` table exists.
+- Create a Discord bot token with Message Content intent enabled and set `DISCORD_BOT_TOKEN` (plus `DISCORD_CART_IMAGE` / `DISCORD_CURRENCY` if you want a thumbnail or different currency).
+- Start the bot with `npm run discord:dev`.
+It listens for `!buy <amount>` and replies with an embed showing the price and running total (persisted in Supabase).
+- Inviting the bot: grant the `Send Messages` and `Embed Links` permissions in the channels where it should run.

 ## Branding
 - All presets live in `src/config/brands.ts` (logo paths, colors, copy, domains).